-Multilevel modeling, also referred to as hierarchical linear modeling, has been shown to be a useful technique for the estimation of actor and partner effects in dyadic data (Kenny et al., 2006).
-In these multi-level models two different levels are distinguished: the lower level, or level 1, refers to the case of persons nested within a dyad.
+Multilevel modeling, also referred to as hierarchical modeling, has been shown to be a useful technique for the estimation of actor and partner effects in dyadic data (Kenny et al., 2006).
+In these multilevel models two different levels are distinguished: the lower level, or level 1, refers to the case of persons nested within a dyad.
 The lower-level unit is person, whereas the upper level, or level 2, is the dyad.
 Linear mixed models (LMM) are frequently used and well understood for the analysis of such dyadic data but their use is limited to (Gaussian) outcomes measured at the interval level.
 The analysis of non-Gaussian dyadic data on the other hand has received little attention in the literature so far.
 The generalized linear mixed model (GLMM), which is an extension of both the generalized linear model (GLM) (Nelder & Wedderburn, 1972) and the LMM, is potentially suitable for the analysis of clustered observations from the exponential dispersion family distribution (Agresti, 2000).
-McMahon, Pouget, and Tortu (2005) and Spain, Jackson and Edmonds (2012) provide guidance on fitting the GLMM for dyadic data with binary outcomes but pay little attention to its properties.
-Two important issues need to be accounted for when modeling dyadic data.
-While researchers in psychological or social sciences are often faced with clustered data (in educational measurement applications for example, when several test items are administered to students; in longitudinal studies when psychological measurements are repeatedly assessed over time, etc.), the cluster size of two when analyzing dyads is a first important feature that needs consideration.
+McMahon, Pouget, and Tortu (2006) and Spain, Jackson, and Edmonds (2012) provided guidance on fitting the GLMM for dyadic data with binary outcomes but paid little attention to its properties.

+We argue here that before proposing the GLMM as an appropriate approach for modeling dyadic data, two important issues need to be explored in more detail.
+First, while researchers in psychological or social sciences are often faced with clustered data (in educational measurement applications for example, when several test items are administered to students; in longitudinal studies when psychological measurements are repeatedly assessed over time, etc.), the cluster size of two when analyzing dyads is an important feature.
 Second, the possible negative correlation between observations within a dyad also warrants further exploration.
 Indeed, while in an item-response or longitudinal setting, measurements are typically positively correlated, negative correlations may occur within dyads.
 The strictness of parental supervision is one example of such negative correlation within dyads, where the more extreme in strictness one parent becomes, the more extreme in permissiveness the other parent is likely to become (Cook, 2001).